To enable automatic upgrades of your cluster you need to modify your

-The following demo walks through how to upgrade your cluster:
+The following demo walks through how to manually upgrade your cluster:

 - make sure you have upgraded your jx CLI to make sure you are using the correct version for the next steps.